agabor/docs/_includes/js/objects.md

   // The object was saved successfully.
 }, (error) => {
   // The save failed.
-  // error is a Parse.Error with an error code and message.
+  // error is a MSG.Error with an error code and message.
 });
 ```